dkandalov/dkandalov.github.io/micro-blog.md

 permalink: /micro-blog/
 ---

+#### 2024/07/17
+One of the interesting discussions at XTC yesterday was "Are backlogs bad?".
+I like the idea that increasing backlog size needs cost/benefit analysis.
+Is it about capturing knowledge (e.g. bugs) or is it trying to predict the future?
+Will it age quickly and become a distraction?

 #### 2024/07/16
 Interestingly, IntelliJ has an intention for #Kotlin to import object extension functions, but it doesn't work.
 Could it be a sign of a missing language feature rather than an IDE bug?